geveh/LakeVolumes/README.md

 ### summary_stats_veh_revision.py

-**Script by Romain Hugonnet to obtain elevation changes from glacier dams.
-Please contact Romain Hugonnet, if you have further questions.**
+**Matlab Script by Wolfgang Schwanghart to calculate flow path from glacial lake centroids to the coast or endorheic basins.
+Please contact Wolfgang Schwanghart (wolfgang.schwanghart@uni-potsdam.de), if you have further questions.**

+*Mandatory input data*:
+- "merit500/DEM.mat": a composite of the Merit DEM (https://hydro.iis.u-tokyo.ac.jp/~yamadai/MERIT_DEM/) at 500-m pixel resolution.
+- "merit500/FD.mat": Flow directions calculated from this Merit DEM
+- "lakes_2020.gpkg": a point vector layer with the centroids of all lakes mapped by Zhang et al. (2024) in 2020.

+*Output*:

 ## Input data